ElazarK/content-docs/playbooks/PANW_Hunting_and_threat_detection_by_indicator_type.md

-`Deprecated`.
+---
+id: panw-hunting-and-threat-detection-by-indicator-type
+title: PANW Hunting and threat Detection by Indicator Type (Deprecated)
+---

+`Deprecated`

 Use the "PANW - Hunting and threat detection by indicator type V2" playbook instead.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.